apache/echarts-doc/en/option/series/custom.md

 {{target: partial-custom-renderItem-common}}

-`custom series` requires user to write a render logic by themselves.
+`custom series` requires developers to write a render logic by themselves.
 This render logic is called [renderItem](~series-custom.renderItem).

 For example: